TangoEnSkai/tangoenskai.github.io/about.md

 He is interested in **Psychometrics**, **Universal Design**, and **Interaction Design** to explore visual impairment and human-centred technology with multidisciplinary research methods.
 In detail, he is working on a Universal Design project to create informative recycling bins by employing [pairwise comparison](https://en.wikipedia.org/wiki/Pairwise_comparison) and [Scheffé's method](https://en.wikipedia.org/wiki/Scheffé%27s_method) with quantitatve surveys.

-As an `ACM SIGCHI Communication Ambassador`, he wants to encourage researchers to engage with human/social aspects of technology, and HCI in order to tackle problems such as terminal disability and aging society with technology usage.

-He also runs several study groups with freelancers, software engineers, and postgraduate students to learn more deeply about `machine learning` (especially for reinforcement learning), and `web development` (Golang, React, Relay, TDD, DDD, modern programming paradigms).
-He is going to work for [Mercari Inc.](https://about.mercari.com/), *which is the first in Japan to reach “unicorn” status* , as a **Software Engineer (Backend: Golang, Microservices)** from April 2019.
+As he has **computer science**, he also runs study groups with freelancers, software engineers, and postgraduate students to learn about `machine learning` (especially for reinforcement learning), and `web development` (Golang, React/Relay, TDD/DDD, gRPC/Microservices).
+He is going to work for [Mercari Inc.](https://about.mercari.com/), which is the first in Japan to reach “unicorn” status, as a **Software Engineer (Backend: Golang, Microservices)** from April 2019.

 **Favourite quotes:**